 Angielczyk, Kenneth D., and H. David Sheets.
 2007.
 “Investigation of simulated tectonic deformation in fossils using geometric morphometrics.”
 Paleobiology 33 (1): 125–148.

+Arnqvist, G. and T. Mårtensson.
+1998.
+Measurement error in geometric morphometrics: empirical strategies to assess and reduce its impact on measures of shape.
+Acta Zoologica Academiae Scientiarum Hungaricae 44 (1-2): 73-96.

 Baird, S. F., and C. Girard.
 1852.
 “Descriptions of new species of reptiles collected by the U.S. Exploring Expedition under the command of Capt.
 Charles Wilkes.”
 Proceedings of the National Academy of Sciences Philadelphia 6: 174–177.